 Just a disclaimer before we start.
 This post is in no way sponsored by any app/software mentioned.
 I really wish it was, but alas.
 Every app/software mentioned is something I’ve been using for a while and honestly love.

 The internet has loads of free stock images if you know where to look, but though I do use the odd stock image, I prefer to use images that belong to me.
 I take all the photos I use on the blog or Instagram with my smartphone.
 We own a DSLR camera, but this is 2019.
-We don’t always have the camera on
+We don’t always have the camera on us, but do always have our phones.

 For the Instagram stuff, I prefer flat lays.
 A flat lay is when you put a bunch of stuff on a flat surface and take the photo from above.
 Like this: